Western Norway Emigration Center

-Western Norway Emigration Center (Norwegian: Vestnorsk utvandrarsenter or Vestnorsk utvandringssenter) is an open-air museum located at the village of Sletta on the island of Radøy in Vestland county, Norway.
-The museum consists of a small church and several historical buildings which were reassembled in a rural environment.
-The building were re-located from Minnesota and North Dakota from locations characterized by Norwegian American immigration during the end of the 19th and the beginning of the 20th century.
+Western Norway Emigration Center (Norwegian: Vestnorsk utvandrarsenter or Vestnorsk utvandringssenter) is an open-air museum at the village of Sletta on the island of Radøy in Alver Municipality, Vestland county, Norway.
+The museum opened in 1997 and comprises five houses and a church built by Norwegian emigrants in the United States, later dismantled and moved to Radøy.

 Museum Centre in Hordaland

-Western Norway Emigration Center is operated in cooperation with the Museum Centre in Hordaland (Museumssenteret i Hordaland) which focusing on the preservation of the social and cultural history of Hordaland.
+Western Norway Emigration Center is operated in cooperation with the Museum Centre in Hordaland (Museumssenteret i Hordaland) which focusing on the preservation of the social and cultural history of the Hordaland area of Vestland county.
 King Harald and Queen Sonja have honored the museum with a visit.
 Western Norway Emigration Center is the site of several activities throughout the year including weddings, meetings, concerts, and festivals.
 There are guided tours around the center.
 There is also a library with books about Norwegian emigration to North America.

 Brampton Lutheran Church

 In 1996, Brampton Lutheran Church was dismantled and moved from Brampton Township, Sargent County, North Dakota.
 The entire church, with all inventory, was given as a gift to the Western Norwegian Emigration Center.
 Volunteers, both Norwegian and American, dismantled the church for transport to Sletta, where it was re-assembled.
-Brampton Lutheran Church was subsequently consecrated by Ole Hagesæther, Bishop of the Diocese of Bjørgvin (1994–2008) and officially reopened as Emigrantkirka på Sletta.
+Brampton Lutheran Church was subsequently consecrated by Ole Hagesæther, Bishop of the Diocese of Bjørgvin (1994–2008) and officially reopened as the Emigrant Church (Emigrantkirka på Sletta).